JacopoOrlandini/Parking-detector/README.md

 # Parking Spot Detector

-> This is a simple implementation and yet from perfect.
+> This is a simple implementation and yet from perfect.:thinking:

 This project takes several benefit features from Yolo V3 project and OpenCV project.
 ![Image of Yaktocat](t_yolo.jpg)